Houston, TX Neighborhood Map: Learn More About the Bayou City’s Diverse Communities

 Galleria/Uptown

-The Galleria area is basically Houston’s top shopping district!
-There are office towers everywhere, luxury shopping that’ll drain your bank account, and restaurants that’ll make you want to dress up.
+The Galleria area is Houston’s top shopping district!
+There are office towers everywhere, luxury shopping draining your bank account, and restaurants making you want to dress up.

-You can live in sleek condos or gated communities and walk to some seriously high-end retail therapy.
-Just a heads up, traffic around that mall during the holidays is stressful.
-Like, plan-an-extra-hour stressful.
+You can live in sleek condos or gated communities and walk to high-end retail therapy.
+Just a heads up, traffic around that mall during the holidays is stressful—like, plan an extra hour.

 Bellaire

-The houses are mostly single-family on decent lots, schools are solid, and the restaurant scene keeps getting better.
-Plus, you can hit downtown pretty easily when you need your city fix.
+The houses are mostly single-family on decent lots, schools are solid, and the restaurant scene keeps improving.
+Plus, you can hit downtown easily when you need your city fix.

 West University

 West U is where Houston families go to live their best life!
-The schools are top-notch, and the neighborhoods look like they’re straight out of a magazine.
+The schools are top-notch, and the neighborhoods look straight out of a magazine.
 Rice Village has some fantastic restaurants, too.

 You’ll pay premium prices for houses here, but you get walkable streets, amazing parks, and schools that’ll set your kids up for success.
 It’s worth every penny if you’ve got little ones.